duckietown/challenge-aido1_LF1-baseline-ILlogs/README.md

 1. Download and extract data using the Makefile in the `extract_data` folder.
 2. Learn a model using the Makefile and scripts in the `learning` folder.
-3. Submit the learned model by running `make submit` in the `submission` folder.
+3. Submit the learned model by running `make submit` in the `imitation_agent` folder.

 Each folder has its own README for further instructions.